 Then the parents respond to the crime with almost the same brutality and lack of concern about consequences.
 In the remake, the parents gradually turn violent and seem motivated more by fear than revenge.
 There's nothing feral or savage in their response, they just seem to be protecting themselves by making a pre-emptive strike.

 In Craven's film the parents' revenge, while satisfying, raises some disturbing questions as it blurs the line between the criminals and the decent citizens.
 In the original the cops arrive and could have arrested the killers, but the parents choose to exact their own revenge regardless of the law or the consequences.
 And Craven makes us embrace their darkness and we feel satisfaction at their revenge.
-The Last House on the Left (rated R for sadistic brutal violence including a rape and disturbing images, language, nudity and some drug use) tames down the violence, sexuality, and horror from the original.
-In some ways it's a better remake than the recent Friday the 13th and assorted Asian horror redoes ( Shutter, The Eye, Pulse ).
+The new film delivers a far less disturbing and troubling retribution.

 So that's faint praise.
-But at least Iliadis takes the horror seriously and doesn't go for the jokey, self-reflexive refuge of too many horror films (Craven though has to take responsibility for that sad turn with his Scream franchise).
+But at least Iliadis takes the horror seriously and doesn't go for the jokey, self-reflexive refuge of too many horror films (Craven though has to take responsibility for that sad turn with his “Scream” franchise).
 Iliadis attempts to develop some narrative structure and modest visual style (he likes water) but he seems completely unaware of what made the first film scary and disturbing.